kumbulanit/t-sql/tech company/untitled/Module 10 - Using Subqueries/Lesson2_Writing_Correlated_Subqueries.md

 SELECT d.DepartmentName,
     d.Budget,
     (SELECT COUNT(*)
-     FROM Departments d2
+     FROM Departments d d2
-     WHERE d2.Budget > d.Budget
+     WHERE d2.d.Budget > d.Budget
        AND d2.IsActive = 1) + 1 AS BudgetRank,
     (SELECT COUNT(*)
-     FROM Departments d2
+     FROM Departments d d2
      WHERE d2.IsActive = 1) AS TotalDepartments
 FROM Departments d
 WHERE d.IsActive = 1